-The “Placement Into MATH 1314, 1330” exam is designed to assess a student’s knowledge of college algebra.
+The “Precalculus Placement" exam is designed to assess a student’s knowledge of College Algebra.
 This exam covers the same topics as above (except for Trigonometry) at a more basic level.

-Q. Can I attempt a placement exam more than once?
+Q. Can I attempt the Pre-Calculus Placement Exam more than once?

 Q. I have other questions about the placement tests, who can I contact for additional help?

 A. If you have a question about which placement test to take, please consult your academic advisor.
 If you are having trouble registering for your test or you are experiencing other technical issues, please refer to the following link.
 For other questions, please send an email to firstname.lastname@example.org .